-Moonwalks and similar inflated bounce houses are loads of fun for kids — but they sometimes cause serious injuries and even deaths.
-Here’s what you should know.
+Moonwalks and similar inflated bounce houses are loads of fun for kids — but are bounce house safe?
+Here’s what every parent should know.

 If you have kids, the odds are you know what a bounce house is.
 Also called moonwalks and inflatable amusements, bounce houses are often rented for birthday parties and frequently found at carnivals, neighborhood festivals, and other events.
 These large, inflated play structures are typically designed to look like a storybook house, castle, or a giant toy, but their main appeal is floors that bounce.